University of Oklahoma College of Law: History

-In 1992, a feminist group began a nationwide fundraising campaign and then obtained matching state funds to endow a professorship at the University of Oklahoma College of Law in honor of Hill.Conservative Oklahoma state legislators reacted by demanding Hill's resignation from the university, then introducing a bill to prohibit the university from accepting donations from out-of-state residents, and finally attempting to pass legislation to close down the law school.
-Elmer Zinn Million, a local activist, compared Hill to Lee Harvey Oswald, the assassin of President Kennedy.
+In 1989, Anita Hill became the first African-American to receive tenure from the school.
+In the wake of her accusations against then-Supreme Court nominee Clarence Thomas, Conservative Oklahoma state legislators reacted by demanding Hill's resignation from the university, then introducing a bill to prohibit the university from accepting donations from out-of-state residents, and finally attempting to pass legislation to close down the law school.
 Certain officials at the university attempted to revoke Hill's tenure.
 After five years of pressure, Hill resigned.
 The University of Oklahoma Law School defunded the Anita F. Hill professorship in May 1999, without the position having ever been filled.

 Andrew M. Coats Hall

 In October 1999, ground was broken on a $19 million construction and renovation project which ultimately added 80,000 square feet to the facility.
 Named in honor of then-Dean Andrew M. Coats, the facility features the 58,000-square-foot Donald E. Pray Law Library and the 250-seat Dick Bell Courtroom.
 The new library features the Chapman Reading room, modeled after the reading room in Monnet Hall, with a parquet floor reminiscent of the floors in the Louvre.
 The Donald E. Pray Law Library, which is open to the public, boasts the largest law collection, public or private, in the state.

 The Bell Courtroom has hosted appellate cases from both the Oklahoma Court of Criminal Appeals (including a death penalty appeal) and the U.S. Court of Appeals for the 10th Circuit, as well as civil trials from the U.S. District Court for the Western District of Oklahoma.

 On July 1, 2010, Joseph Harroz became the 12th Dean of the University of Oklahoma College of Law and 7th Director of the OU Law Center.
 In May 2019, Harroz became interim president of the entire University of Oklahoma and OU law professor Kathleen Guzman was appointed interim dean of the college.
 Kathleen Guzman stepped down from her position in 2024 and Anna E. Carpenter became dean of the University of Oklahoma College of Law immediately thereafter.